groucho75/alo-easymail/readme.txt

 == Changelog ==

 = 2.7.0 =
+* Added: export subscribers of a single mailing list
 * Added: an option to remove subscribers when the related users are deleted
 * Added: list of clicked urls in newsletter report
 * Fixed: a CRSF/XSS vulnerability in options page, credits to Mohsen Lotfi (fox_one_fox_one)